mail2thota/ansible_provision/ansible/README.md

 node2-ambariagent.eng.vmware.com
 ```

-and boostrap machine interacts with the nodes with local DNS server.
+and boostrap machine interacts with the nodes through local DNS server.

 * The interaction between the bootstrap machine and nodes happens through ssh where the script takes cares about public key which are added to authorized_keys in the nodes and also the nodes are under the known_hosts of the bootstrap machine which makes the bootstrap machine to access other nodes.